If you're using Google Tag Manager to manage tags for your website and want to install the Facebook pixel, follow these steps:

-- Now that you have your base code set, you can create specific tags for the different types of pages and events on your website (ex: product page, add to cart button, purchase page).
+- Now that you have your base code set, you can create specific tags for the different types of pages and events on your website (for example, product page, add to cart button, purchase page).
 First, create a new custom HTML tag.

 - Name your tag, then insert just the snippet of code relating to that event, plus any other variables you want to track.
-Keep in mind your variables (ex: product_ids and product_name) may be different from the example below.
+Keep in mind your variables (for example, product_ids and product_name) may be different from the example below.

 - Under Advanced Settings, select Once per event under Tag firing options.

 - Under Tag Sequencing check the box and select your base code tag, to ensure this tag fires after your base code.